April 10, 2026

 Fielding questions in a town hall meeting isn't as simple as asking if anyone has questions and responding to people who raise their hands.

-For one thing, team members may have questions about a topic but aren’t in attendance.
+For one thing, team members may have questions about a topic but aren't in attendance.
 They may be absent that day, attend the meeting remotely, or be in a different time zone.
-For these team members, it’s important to offer an opportunity to ask questions asynchronously and have them answered in the main meeting.
+For these team members, its important to offer an opportunity to ask questions asynchronously and have them answered in the main meeting.

 Other team members may want to ask a question but feel uncomfortable asking in front of the group.
 For these team members, it's most important to have a forum for asking questions anonymously.